-Colleen Molter brings business solutions to Fortune 500 firms and government agencies with a highly honed leadership quality that embraces integrity, quality, and technical acumen.
+As QED National’s President, Owner, and Founder, Colleen Molter brings business solutions to Fortune 500 firms and government agencies with leadership that embraces integrity, quality, and technical acumen.

-“There is nothing more important to us than your people and your data,” states Colleen.
-“We understand this, specialize in these areas, and care about our clients, partners, employees, and community.”
+“There is nothing more important to QED National than ensuring your business is properly supported from an IT perspective,” states Colleen.
+“We understand this, specialize in providing a range of IT offerings, and care about our clients, partners, employees, and community.”
 Listen to Colleen’s message here.

-Colleen has been recognized for her achievements in technology and business by the US Small Business Administration, the Women’s Presidents Organization, and Women in Technology International.
-In 2011, Colleen received an “Enterprising Women of the Year” Award from Enterprising Women Magazine.
+Colleen has also been recognized with various awards for her achievements in technology and business by the Chamber Alliance for NYC, US Small Business Administration, the Women’s Presidents Organization, and Women in Technology International.

 Values and Commitment

 Colleen’s leadership and accomplishments are steeped in the values driving the mission of QED National: provide the best technology-based business solutions and present them on a consistent foundation of integrity, respect, dedication, and diligence.
-“We invest time to understand our client’s environment, processes, and requirements,” adds Colleen.
-“Perhaps that’s why over 90% of our clients work with us more than once.
+“Our team invests time to understand our client’s environment, processes, and requirements,” adds Colleen.
+“Perhaps that’s why over 95% of our clients work with us more than once.”

-In addition to her work at QED National, Colleen advocates actively for positive change for community and minority and women business owners.
-Sought out often as an expert on matters surrounding New York City and state legislation for small business, Colleen, over the years, has participated and provided leadership on numerous community-based projects such as the NYC Small Business Advisory Board and US Senate committee for small business legislation.
+In addition to her work at QED National, Colleen actively advocates for small, minority and women businesses.
+Often identified as an expert on matters surrounding City and State legislation for small business, Colleen has provided assistance and leadership over the years on numerous community-based projects such as the City of New York’s M/WBE Advisory Council, NYC Small Business Advisory Board and US Senate committee for small business legislation.
 Colleen is a board member of the Manhattan Chamber of Commerce, serves with the Women Presidents Educational Organization (WPEO) to promote Women’s Business Enterprise National Council (WBENC) certifications, and participates in leadership roles with many other community partners.